microsoft/vsts-wikiTools/README.md

 ## Detailed steps
 Here are the detailed steps for Wiki migration:

-1. Goto Wiki* hub in VSTS.
+1. Go to **Wiki*** hub in VSTS.
 Create your first Wiki page (You can create a dummy page and always delete it later)

-2. Click on More -> Clone Wiki -> and clone your VSTS Wiki repo using 'git clone' command.
+2. Click on **More** -> **Clone Wiki** -> and clone your VSTS Wiki repo using **git clone** command.

 <img src="https://github.com/sandeepchads/vsts-wikiTools/blob/master/Images/1%20Clone%20wiki.PNG">

-[
-> Let the clone location be "LocationA" with respect to the document.
+Let the clone location be "LocationA" with respect to the document.
 E.g with respect to this document "C:\Users\sancha\WikiDemo.wiki"

 <img src="https://github.com/sandeepchads/vsts-wikiTools/blob/master/Images/2%20Git%20Clone.PNG">

 3. Clone the Wiki extension repo.
 The Wiki will be mapped to a folder given by you during the wiki creation.
 You can check that by going to "manage wiki" option in the existing wiki as shown below.

 <img src="https://github.com/sandeepchads/vsts-wikiTools/blob/master/Images/3%20Wiki%20extension.PNG">

 The value under the label "Root" is the folder in your repo inside which the existing wiki pages are saved.

 4. Say you have cloned the above mentioned "sampleWiki" in the location "C:\wiki\sampleWiki".
-The wiki pages will be saved in the path "C:\wiki\sampleWiki\_extensionWiki".
+The wiki pages will be saved in the path "C:\wiki\sampleWiki\ _extensionWiki".
 Let this be "LocationB" with respect to the document.

 5. Create an empty folder in any path of choice in your location machine and let that be "LocationC" with respect to the document.